poojas2003/DataStructure-And-Algorithms/README.md

-# 🚀 Data Structures & Algorithms in Java
+# 🚀 Data Structures & Algorithms in Java and Python

 > 💻 Daily DSA Practice | 📅 Consistent Commits | 🧠 Problem Solving Journey

 Hi, I'm **Pooja S P** 👋
-I'm currently mastering **Data Structures & Algorithms using Java** and committing my progress every single day.
+I'm currently mastering **Data Structures & Algorithms using Java and Python** and committing my progress every single day.

 This repository is a reflection of:
 - 📈 Consistency